M. Provisions, Contingent Liabilities & Contingent Assets

 Specific valuation techniques used to value financial instruments include:

-(b) Unquoted Investments - As determined by Independent Valuer.
-The equity shares of H 4,020.66 Lakhs (31.03.2023 - H 4,092.53 lakhs) are not listed.
-Fair value estimates of equity investments are included in level-3 and are based on information relating to value of investee company's net assets and DCF methods.
+(b) The fair value of investment in unquoted shares are determined by an Independent Valuer.
+The invetsment in equity shares of H 4,099.86 Lakhs (31.03.2024 - H 4,020.66 lakhs) are not listed.
+Their fair value estimates are included in level-3 and are based on information relating to value of investee company’s net assets or DCF methods as applicable.

-(c) The carrying amount of financial assets and financial liabilities measured at amortised cost in the financial statements are a reasonable approximation of their fair values since the Company does not anticipate that the carrying amounts would be significantly different from the values that would eventually be received or settled.
+(c) The carrying amount of financial assets (other than investments) and financial liabilities (other than derivative liabilities) measured at amortised cost in the financial statements are a reasonable approximation of their fair values since the Company does not anticipate that the carrying amounts would be significantly different from the values that would eventually be received or settled.

 35. Financial Risk Management, Objectives and Policies